ElsaYilinWang/Spring/Payroll/demo/README.md

 SOAP-based services and CORBA-based services were incredibly brittle.
 It was hard to roll out a server that could support both old and new clients.
 With REST-based practices, it is much easier, especially using the Spring stack.

+ready for an upgrade that does not disturb existing clients while newer clients can take advantage of the enhancements.